TheSaminator/PhasmaDB/architecture/tables.md

   * NOT of filter
 * Modifications:
   * Set non-indexed data to value
+    * Value will be encrypted before sending by client library
     * Uses AES
   * Add to value in column w/ add index
+    * Addend will be encrypted before sending by client library
     * Uses Paillier
   * Multiply value in column w/ multiply index
+    * Multiplicand will be encrypted before sending by client library
     * Uses RSA

 #### Response